 The college will provide the campus community with timely notice in the form of Safety Alerts of any situation that may pose a threat to the community in a manner that does not divulge the identity of the person(s) who reported the incident.
-Safety Alerts may come in the form of bulletins, via campus email and campus posting procedures, messages from the college's Public Affairs Office, the Student Notes publication, and notices via the campus media such as Campus Update or the student media through the Oswegonian.
-Timely Warnings and Safety Alerts will be disseminated in a coordinated manner through collaboration between University Police, Student Affairs, Public Affairs and the college Administration.
+Safety Alerts may come in the form of bulletins, via campus email and campus posting procedures, messages from the college's Office of Communications and Marketing, the Student Notes bulletin, and notices via the campus media such as Campus Update or the student media through the Oswegonian.
+Timely warnings and safety alerts will be disseminated in a coordinated manner through collaboration between University Police, Student Affairs, Communications and Marketing and the college administration.
 It is important that each student activate a campus network account in order to receive Safety Alert emails.
 Students should enroll in the NY Alerts Program at the SUNY Oswego website at oswego.edu/myoswego under the heading: NYAlerts.
-Employees can enroll by going to this website: oswego.edu/newyorkalert.
+Employees can enroll by going to this website: oswego.edu/communicationsand-marketing/new-york-alert.
 The NYAlert system is tested weekly by publishers and each semester by all enrolled users.
 By enrolling, students and employees will be able to receive the college's email, text, cell and hard line phone alert notifications when an emergency occurs that may impact the safety of the campus.
-In addition to this system, the college uses digital signage, the Public Affairs website and various other loudspeaker and broadcast systems to notify the community when an emergency is occurring.
-NY Alerts tests were conducted on April 10th and November 21st 2013.
+In addition to this system, the college uses digital signage, the Communications and Marketing website and various other loudspeaker and broadcast systems to notify the community when an emergency is occurring.
+NY Alert tests were conducted on November 14, 2017 and April 5, 2018.